luci/luci-go/appengine/cmd/helloworld/README.md

-# Template for GAE app
+# Template for Classic GAE app

-This directory contains "Hello, world" GAE application with all bells and whistles of luci-go framework:
+This directory contains "Hello, world" class (non-managed VMs) GAE application with all bells and whistles of luci-go framework:

 *   HTTP router and middlewares.
 *   luci/gae wrapper around datastore for better testability.